scoutapp/fieldbook/_posts/2016-06-28-memory-bloat.md

 Visually, here's the difference between bloat and a leak:

 ![bloat chart](/images/bloat_chart.png)

-__A sharp increase in memory usage can bring down an application quickly__.
-A leak, by definition, won't trigger this behavior.

 While memory bloat can quickly cripple a site, it's actually easier to track down the root cause than a memory leak. __If your app is suffering from high memory usage, it's best to investigate memory bloat first given it's an easier problem to solve than a leak.__